katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_environment.rst

 You can use the ``environment`` keyword at the play, block, or task level to set an environment variable for an action on a remote host.
 With this keyword, you can enable using a proxy for a task that does http requests, set the required environment variables for language-specific version managers, and more.

 When you set a value with ``environment:`` at the play or block level, it is available only to tasks within the play or block that are executed by the same user.
-The ``environment:`` keyword does not affect Ansible itself, Ansible configuration settings, the environment for other users, or the execution of other plugins like lookups and filters.
-Variables set with ``environment:`` do not automatically become Ansible facts, even when you set them at the play level.
-You must include an explicit ``gather_facts`` task in your playbook and set the ``environment`` keyword on that task to turn these values into Ansible facts.
+The ``environment:`` keyword does not affect Assible itself, Assible configuration settings, the environment for other users, or the execution of other plugins like lookups and filters.
+Variables set with ``environment:`` do not automatically become Assible facts, even when you set them at the play level.
+You must include an explicit ``gather_facts`` task in your playbook and set the ``environment`` keyword on that task to turn these values into Assible facts.

 .. contents::
    :local: